 Formal standards and procedures cover all stages in the lifecycle of user access, from the initial registration of new users to the final termination of users who no longer require access to information systems and services.
 The allocation of privileged access rights, which allow users to override system controls, are audited and documented.

 Access control privileges for university information resources shall be assigned to users via roles, policies, or attributes wherever possible and practical.
 The use of roles, policies, and attributes simplifies the administration of security by permitting access privileges to be assigned to groups of users versus individual users.
 Roles are established based upon department and job function and are reviewed and updated when job or departmental functions change.

 Review of Administrative Rights

 When a change to an individual’s access privileges is needed, an IT Privileges form must be completed.
 Information from the forms will then be archived and maintained for a period of one (1) year and kept in secure storage.
 The privileges granted to all university employees will be periodically reviewed by information owners and/or custodians to ensure that university employees have access only to data that they have a need to know.
 Access control change forms and current system access control settings will be used during the review of access privileges for university employees.

-Email access is allowed through the communicated separation date for currents students, alumni, faculty emeritus or with special permission from Human Resources.
+Email access is allowed through the communicated separation date for currents students, faculty emeritus or with special permission from Human Resources.
 Alumni email access will be allolwed after graduation.
 If alumni accounts are inactive for 2 years, the Information Technology department will deactivate accounts after attempting to notify alumni.